midzer/beerbase/content/breweries/chimay-abbaye-notre-dame-de-scourmont/chimay-grand-reserve-chimay-blue.md

 srm: 0
 upc: 0
 ---
-Named Grande RÃ©serve in 75 cl (25.4 fl.oz.) bottles, it is principally distinguished by its character of a strong beer.
+Named Grande Réserve in 75 cl (25.4 fl.oz.) bottles, it is principally distinguished by its character of a strong beer.

 This is a beer whose fragrance of fresh yeast with a light, flowery rosy touch is especially pleasant.